Jake Coolidge at NACIS 2015

 Discussing my map, "The Western Shore of Lake Michigan and Environs", at the NACIS 2015 Map Gallery and Tangible Map Exhibit in Minneapolis.
 Photo by Dylan Moriarty, 2015.

 I'm a cartographer, geographer, and artist based in the San Francisco Bay Area.
-I'm currently a research associate with Colorado State University, I currently work as a cartographer for the National Park Service.
+I'm currently a research associate with Colorado State University, embedded as a cartographer for the National Park Service.
 This site houses much of the work I have developed over the previous years as a freelance cartographer, during which time I specialized in guide maps, navigational maps, thematic maps for scholarly publications, and large-format hand-drawn maps.
 Though no longer freelancing, I will continue to exhibit my side projects and cartographic investigations here, as well as some of my NPS-related work.
-I also recently completed the University of Kentucky's online New Maps Plus graduate certificate program in digital mapping.
+I also completed the University of Kentucky's online New Maps Plus graduate certificate program in digital mapping.

-jump to
+jump to:

 My work has been featured in the following books and publications